 Of course, we can lambast and vilify the media giants and blame them for ruining our kids’ futures, and there is a good case for doing so, but we cannot rely on others to put this right.
 We have to take action ourselves..

 Our kids are the future, but we have a massive role to play in making sure they get the right kind of future.
 It is called responsible parenting, something that is often in short supply.

-‘The child is father of the man’ as Wordsworth said, but we should remember too, that ‘the man is father of the child’.
+‘The child is the father of the man’ as Wordsworth said, but we should remember too, that ‘the man is the father of the child’.

 - Robert Louis Stevenson, ‘A Child’s Garden of Verses’

 - Madame Bovary, by Gustave Flaubert – the tale of a bored wife who longed to escape the banality of her provincial life.